Provisional National Government of the Southwestern Caucasus: Establishment

 The majority of the people in the southwestern part of Transcaucasia were Muslims and sought affiliation with Azerbaijan.
 Georgia, however, blocked Azerbaijan's incorporation of Muslims in the southwest, which would have extended its frontiers to the Black Sea.
 As a result, on September 27, 1918, the Muslim National Committee under the leadership of Esad Oktay Bey was formed in Kars, which advocated an autonomy or independence similar to that of the newly formed republics of Armenia, Azerbaijan and Georgia.

 On December 1, 1918, in congress in Kars, the Muslim National Committee unilaterally declared an independent South-Western Caucasian Republic (Cenubî Garbi Kafkas Cumhuriyeti) and elected Cihangirzade Ibrahim Bey as its president.
 The new republic laid claims to the districts of Kars, Batum, Akhaltsikh, Akhalkalaki, Sharur and Nakhichevan, a claim supported by Azerbaijan.
 It extended full rights to all except Armenians and received assurances from the British about the protection against the claims by Georgia and Armenia on its territory until the question would be decided by the Paris Peace Conference.

 On January 13, 1919, a delegation of 60 Armenians were sent to Kars by the British Command in Batum to install an Armenian politician, Stepan Korganov, as the governor of Kars.
 The Parliament of the Republic rejected this proposal and refused further negotiation with the Armenians.
 Incidents of violence between the parties then increased dramatically.

 Also during January 1919, the Republic had seen democratic elections leading to the formation of a parliament on January 14, elected at a ratio of one deputy per 10,000 voters.
 The parliament consisted of 64 members, including 60 Muslims, three Greeks and one Molokan Russian.

 The Parliament of the new republic assembled on January 17 and adopted an eighteen-article constitution (Teskilâtı Esasiye Kanunu).
 Women were granted voting rights, Kars was declared the capital city and Turkish proclaimed the official language.
 On March 27, the parliament approved the new government.
 The new government also applied the Imperial Government of Japan for recognition.

 Dissolution

 As fighting broke out between the South-Western Caucasian Republic and both Georgia and Armenia, British troops, dispatched from Batum on orders from General William M. Thomson, occupied Kars on April 19, 1919, broke up a parliamentary meeting and arrested thirty parliamentarians and government members.
-Eleven of the arrested were deported to Batum and then İstanbul, before being exiled to Malta on 2 June.
+Eleven of the arrested were deported to Batum and then Istanbul, before being exiled to Malta on 2 June.
 Kars province was placed under Armenian rule and, on July 7, 1920, the Georgian army replaced the British in Batum, who had controlled it since the Turkish withdrawal.

 The eleven Malta exiles from the Republic were: